open-metadata/OpenMetadata/openmetadata-docs/content/v0.13.4/main-concepts/metadata-standard/schemas/entity/type.md

 - **`changeDescription`**: Change that lead to this version of the entity.
 Refer to *../type/entityHistory.json#/definitions/changeDescription*.
 ## Definitions

+- **`entityName`** *(string)*: Name of the property or entity types.
+Note a property name must be unique for an entity.
+Property name must follow camelCase naming adopted by openMetadata - must start with lower case with no space, underscore, or dots.
 - **`category`** *(string)*: Metadata category to which a type belongs to.
 Must be one of: `['field', 'entity']`.
-- **`propertyName`** *(string)*: Name of the entity property.
-Note a property name must be unique for an entity.
-Property name must follow camelCase naming adopted by openMetadata - must start with lower case with no space, underscore, or dots.
-- **`typeName`** *(string)*: Name of the property or entity types.
-Note a property name must be unique for an entity.
-Property name must follow camelCase naming adopted by openMetadata - must start with lower case with no space, underscore, or dots.
 - **`customProperty`** *(object)*: Type used for adding custom property to an entity to extend it.
 Cannot contain additional properties.
   - **`name`**: Name of the entity property.
 Note a property name must be unique for an entity.
 Property name must follow camelCase naming adopted by openMetadata - must start with lower case with no space, underscore, or dots.
-Refer to *#/definitions/propertyName*.
+Refer to *#/definitions/entityName*.
   - **`description`**: Refer to *../type/basic.json#/definitions/markdown*.
   - **`propertyType`**: Reference to a property type.
 Only property types are allowed and entity types are not allowed as custom properties to extend an existing entity.
 Refer to *../type/entityReference.json*.

-Documentation file automatically generated at 2022-07-14 10:51:34.749986.
+Documentation file automatically generated at 2023-04-13 23:17:03.893190.